kyuQee/kyuqee.github.io/posts/weather-ai-part-2.md

 ```

 No Errors!
 Finally.
-There were infact two datasets in that file.
+There were in-fact two datasets in that file.

 Here is ds1 (everything except tp):
 [Sorry I'm lazy but please view these two outputs in `lightmode` (toggle theme)]